Main use cases for Technosoft drives at PSI are applications requiring:

 #- * I_STDBY_MA : Mandatory if Motor-Generic-2Phase-Stepper is used

-#- After running a tuning test in EasyMotionStudio, a reset is needed (from easymotion studio or over SDO (see motor cfg scripts).)
+#- After running a tuning test in EasyMotionStudio, a reset is needed (from Easy Motion Studio or over SDO; see motor cfg scripts).

 ${SCRIPTEXEC} ${ecmccfg_DIR}applyComponent.cmd "COMP=Motor-Generic-2Phase-Stepper, MACROS='I_MAX_MA=1000,I_STDBY_MA=100,CURR_KP=1.0,CURR_TI=0.26'"